-Enquiries: Dr Willemien Marais: +27 51 401 2872 maraisw@ufs.ac.za Qualification Description Minimum Admission Requirements Qualification Programme Code AP Language of instruction Compulsory National Benchmark Test Minimum duration Campus BA in Journalism BC130035 30 4 (50%) AL, QL 3 years BC
+Enquiries: Dr Willemien Marais: +27 51 401 2872 | maraisw@ufs.ac.za

+Programme Description Minimum Admission Requirements Programme Programme APC APC AP ENG NBT Minimum duration BA in Journalism BC130035 30 4 (50%) AL, QL 3 years ВС

 The BA (Journalism) degree is aimed at training journalists for the unique circumstances of a society in transition.
 This is achieved through equipping students with the required theoretical and practical knowledge of the practice of journalism.
 The purpose of the programme is to equip students to work as journalists - with specific knowledge of the South African context and the requirements of a transitional society - in various media contexts, ranging from community media through commercial media to public broadcasting, and across platforms, including print, broadcast, and online/multimedia.